teseo-h2d/teseo/README.md

 ## Contact

 For any question about this fork project you can send an email to h2d-teseo at programmer dot net.
-You can also post an issue on github interface.
+You can also post an issue on the github interface.
 However, please note that I'm not in charge of the original project, I just release an update to help.

+## Credits

 H2D

+This work has been initiated during an engineer contract in the Laboratoire de Planétologie et Géodynamique (LPG, UMR-CNRS 6112) of Nantes University, France.